MITLibraries/guides/basics/github.md

 **Get thumbs**: once each reviewer is done with their review and happy with the code that will be merged, they should approve the PR and give a thumbs up  :+1:

-**Squash commits (optional)**: before merging, squash all your work into logical commits - or one single commit - that summarizes the changes. **Note**: try to avoid using squash commits to do the squashing!
+**Squash commits (optional)**: before merging, squash all your work into logical commits - or one single commit - that summarizes the changes. **Note**: do not use GitHub's *Squash and Merge* option to do the squashing!

 **Merge the PR**: merge the PR on github and delete the branch.